illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 {% endhighlight %}

-The filesystem gaurentees that size of a directory is a multiple of 256.
+The filesystem guarantees that size of a directory is a multiple of 256.
 You need to loop through all of the directory entries and get the name of the entry, and print it out to standard out.
 You are going to need to call two different flavors of printing based on whether the inode that you are pointing to is a directory or a file (which means you have to get the inode number and check that inode...).

 Use `make_dirent_from_string`